charlyraffellini/charlyraffellini.github.io/_posts/2015-1-23-Enable KVM in Debian.md

 - Add your user to _kvm_ and _libvirt_ groups:
     - `sudo adduser <youruser> kvm`
     - `sudo adduser <youruser> libvirt`
+- Reboot your machine.

 ### Verify installation
 - Run the following: `sudo virsh -c qemu:///system list`.
 If the output is

 		```
 			Id Name                 State

 			----------------------------------
 		```

 		Then is OK.

 ### Setup virtualization acceleration on Android Studio
 - Go to Run > Edit Configurations...
 - In Emulator tab check Additional command line options and copy `-qemu -m 2047 -enable-kvm`.

+### Troubleshooting

+- When you verify the installation you got this error

+	`p11-kit: invalid config filename, will be ignored in the future: /etc/pkcs11/modules/gnome-keyring-module`

+	then run the following

+	`sudo mv /etc/pkcs11/modules/gnome-keyring-module /etc/pkcs11/modules/gnome-keyring.module`